thiblahute/meson-website/Reference-manual.md

     buildtarget shared_module(module_name, list_of_sources, ...)

-Builds a shared library with the given sources.
+Builds a shared module with the given sources.
 Positional and keyword arguments are the same as for [`library`](#library).

+This is useful for building modules that will be `dlopen()`ed and hence may contain undefined symbols that will be provided by the library that is loading it.

 *Added 0.37.0*